iotaledger/wasplib/tools/schema/docs/usage.md

 Once you know what your smart contract will be named it is time to set up your subfolder.
-Simply navigate to the central smart contract folder, and run the schema tool's initialization function there like so:
+Simply navigate to the central smart contract folder, and run the schema tool's initialization function there like this:

 `schema -init MySmartContract`

-This command will create a subfolder named `mysmartcontract` and generate a schema definition file `schema.json` inside this subfolder.
+This command will create a subfolder named `mysmartcontract` and generate an initial schema definition file `schema.json` inside this subfolder.
 Note that the generated subfolder name is all lower case.
-This is because of best practices for package names both in Rust and in Go.
+This is due to best practices for package names both in Rust and in Go.
 The generated schema.json looks like this:

 ```json
 {